entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): " Forey (1998, char.
+> - Clement *et al.* (2024): " Forey (1998, char.
 18) defined a character concerning the posterior margin of the skull roof as either straight or embayed.
 Forey (1998, p.
 58) mentioned that the posterior margin of the tabulars (his "supratemporals") with the postparietals is straight in *Diplocercides* thus not taking into account the posterior limit of the lateral and median extrascapulars.
 In contrast, Forey (1998, p.
 91) mentioned that the fusion of the lateral extrascapular with the tabular (his "extratemporal") results in the posterior profile of the skull roof being embayed with the remaining extrascapulars lying in between in *Coelacanthus*.
 We considered the posterior margin of the skull roof to be interpreted as the posterior margin of the tabulars and postparietals even in species in which lateral and median extrascapulars are present and attached the postparietals and tabulars.
 Character 54 is in part link with the condition in which the posterior margin of the tabular extends posteriorly to the posterior margin of the postparietal (char.
 23.2)."

 > - The coding of *Qujingodus* is 0.